hashicorp/terraform-provider-aws/website/docs/r/mwaa_environment.html.markdown

 The `network_configuration` block supports the following arguments.
 More information about the required subnet and security group settings can be found in the [official AWS documentation](https://docs.aws.amazon.com/mwaa/latest/userguide/vpc-create.html).

 * `security_group_ids` - (Required) Security groups IDs for the environment.
-At least one of the security group needs to allow MWAA resources to talk to each other.
-Otherwise MWAA can't be provisioned and will fail.
-See [Base Usage](#base-usage) for an exemplary security group.
+At least one of the security group needs to allow MWAA resources to talk to each other, otherwise MWAA cannot be provisioned.
 * `subnet_ids` - (Required)  The private subnet IDs in which the environment should be created.
 MWAA requires two subnets.

 ## Attributes Reference